The best hand blenders to buy to help you easily whip up sauces and soups

 Reasons to avoid

-Considering this hand blender costs less than £15, we’re surprised it packs a powerful 600W punch, which is why it’s included on our list of best hand blenders.
-This option features a durable, long-lasting stainless steel blade, a stainless steel shaft, and a basic on-off Turbo switch.
+Considering the Dunelm Hand Blender costs less than £20 (it's another UK-only model), we’re surprised it packs a powerful 600W punch, which is why it’s included on our list of best hand blenders.
+This blender option features a durable, long-lasting stainless steel blade, a stainless steel shaft, and a basic on-off Turbo switch, making it very simple to figure out how to use.

-We also like the unusual grey color and the fact that it’s so compact (less than 40cm).
-It has two speeds but doesn’t come with any attachments.
+We also like the unusual gray color and the fact that it’s so compact (less than 40cm), making it great for smaller kitchens with less storage space, or if you generally struggle with kitchen storage ideas.
+It has two speeds, but doesn’t come with any attachments which might put some shoppers off.
 However, this isn’t a deal-breaker; if you don’t actually want or need any extras, it’s a very good entry-level model that does exactly what it says on the tin.

 Specifications